 10. Dill Pickle Roasted Chickpea Gyros

 These delicious Dill Pickle Roasted Chickpea Gyros by Maria Koutsogiannis are great for a mental health boost.
-The mediterranean diet consists of many plant-based foods and has been linked to the prevention of depression.
-The dill roasted chickpeas are crisp balls of tangy bliss, the tzatziki is creamy, smooth, cool, and the freshly chopped vegetables wrapped in a pillowy pita bread make this a truly exceptional pita.
+The Mediterranean diet consists of many plant-based foods and has been linked to the prevention of depression.
+The dill-roasted chickpeas are crisp balls of tangy bliss, the tzatziki is creamy, smooth, and cool, and the freshly chopped vegetables wrapped in pillowy pita bread make this a truly exceptional pita.